MattGingery/LeafletExamples/Article_Part6.md

 }
 dataSet.push([title, index + 1, objType])
 ```
-Finally, we add must the new logic to the displayMapObject() fucntion that determines if the bounding box center is within the object and get the closest middle of the object’s line segments if it is not.
+Finally, we add must the new logic to the existing **displayMapObject()** function that determines if the bounding box center is within the object and get the closest middle of the object’s line segments if it is not.
 ```javascript
 function displayMapObject(mapObjectsIndex) {
   zoomToMapObject(mapObjectsIndex);